Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-- the English mortgage – interest in the mortgaged property is transferred absolutely to the mortgagee, subject to the mortgagor reconveying the mortgaged property to the mortgagor on discharge of all payment obligations; and
+- the English mortgage – interest in the mortgaged property is transferred absolutely to the mortgagee (entity in favour of whom the mortgage is created), subject to the mortgagee reconveying the mortgaged property to the mortgagor (entity creating the mortgage) upon discharge of all payment obligations; and

-- the equitable mortgage – the mortgagee deposits the title deeds of the immovable property with the mortgagor with the express intention to create a security interest over the property.
+- the equitable mortgage – the mortgagor deposits the title deeds of the immovable property with the mortgagee with the express intention to create a security interest over the property.

 Procedures English mortgage An English mortgage must be recorded in an indenture of mortgage, which must be:

 - attested by at least two witnesses; and

 - registered with the relevant land registry where the mortgaged immovable property is situated, within the statutory prescribed period.